highcharts-for-python/highcharts-maps/docs/quickstart.rst

 ----------------------

 ************************************
-Using Highcharts Stock Features
+Using Highcharts Maps Features
 ************************************

-.. include:: using/_working_with_stock_features.rst
+.. include:: using/_working_with_maps_features.rst